aryskaliyev/postgres-golang/README.md

 #### Instructions

-Working with databases in golang the following:
+Working with databases in golang:
 - **database/sql** package is part of Go standard library.
 It provides **generic interface** to interact with SQL databases.
 It allows the use of any sql database that **implements the database/sql interface**.
 It serves as a fundamental **abstraction layer**.

 - **SQL drivers** are third-party packages that implement the **database/sql** interface for specifig SQL database systems like MySQL, PostgreSQL, SQLite etc..